tensorpack/tensorpack/docs/tutorial/training-interface.md

 [TrainConfig](../modules/train.html#tensorpack.train.TrainConfig)
 and
 [launch_train_with_config](../modules/train.html#tensorpack.train.launch_train_with_config)
-for usage and detailed functionalities.
+for detailed functionalities.

 ### Raw Trainer Interface

-You can also access methods of trainer directly, to get a finer control:
+To get a lower-level control, you can also access methods of trainer directly:

 __Build__ the graph: For general trainer, build the graph by yourself.
 For single-cost trainer, build the graph by